Lead Paint Testing

 - Samples are collected for testing and analysis.
-For lead paint testing, we need approximately 4 square inches (or about 1 teaspoon) of paint chips for analysis.
+For lead paint testing, we need approximately 2 square inches (roughly the size of a credit card) of paint chips for analysis.
 For the most accurate results, it’s important that the sample includes all layers of the paint, so it’s best to scrape down to the underlying substrate (the wood of a painted window, for example).
 It’s best to avoid getting too much substrate material in the sample, as this can dilute your results.

-- Samples are brought to our lab for testing.
-You can either mail in your sample or drop it off at one of our Portland-area locations.
-All samples must be delivered in a sealed container, such as a ziplock bag or coin tube.
-You can contact JSE Labs for an appropriate sampling container and to speak with a consultant about how to collect and deliver your sample.
+- Samples are brought to our laboratory for testing.
+You can either mail in your sample, or drop it off at one of our Portland-area locations.
+All samples must be delivered in a sealed container, preferably in a ziplock bag.
 In addition, you must submit a completed chain of custody form.

-- Samples are tested and analyzed.
-Once our lab receives your sample, it is tested for lead content by dissolving paint chips in nitric acid and testing the solution using a flame atomic absorption spectrophotometer.
+- Samples are analyzed.
+Once our laboratory receives your sample, it is prepared for analysis using the EPA 3052/7000B method by digesting paint chips in nitric acid (HNO3), and feeding the solution through a flame atomic absorption spectrophotometer (FAAS).
 This method can detect even very low levels of lead that can still cause concentrated exposure from activities like sanding and chipping.
-Lead paint analysis is then carried out according to the stringent US EPA SW-846 Method 3050.

 Need lead paint testing?